MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/overview-hololens.md

 - If you're using Dynamics 365 Remote Assist on HoloLens 2 and the Dynamics 365 Remote Assist UI is within your reach, hover your finger over the buttons.
 If the Dynamics 365 Remote Assist UI is out of reach, extend your arm and hover the hand ray over the buttons.

 You have many options for communicating with remote collaborators.
-Everyone in the call can use the following buttons:
+Everyone on the call can use the following buttons:

 |Button|Description|
 |------|-----------------------------------------------------------------------------------|